vbatts/slackware-container/README.md

-slackware-docker
+slackware-container
 ===============

-build scripts for a slackware docker image
+build scripts for a slackware container image

 Overview
 ========